 Measure Details How did you spend your service pupil premium allocation last academic year?
 Subsidy of educational visits - to ensure all PP children had equal opportunities to attend educational visits.
-Learning Support Assistant tuition - (8 hours) - improve outcomes for PP children.
-3. Provide additional educational materials.
-What was the impact of that spending on service pupil premium eligible pupils?
+Learning Support Assistant tuition - (43 hours) - improve outcomes for PP children.
+Provide additional educational materials.
+Provide music tuition Provide school uniform What was the impact of that spending on service pupil premium eligible pupils?
 All PP children experienced offsite education with their peers.
-Children received small group and one-to-one academic guidance to diminish the attainment gap between themselves and their peers.
+Children received small group and one-to-one academic guidance to diminish the attainment gap between themselves and their peers, reading and maths was especially successful.
 Ensure no PP child was disadvantaged with resources.
-Afterschool care was provided to those who needed it.

-2020/21 allocation: 7690 2020/21 Total amount spent: £7015 Pupil numbers: 6
+2020/21 allocation: 43040 2020/21 Total amount spent: 43944 Pupil numbers: 25